alvinary/cstopics/dependent_types/README.md

 These are only beginner level references (I put here what I find useful).

+## Background Readings

++ Martin Löf's [Constructive Mathematics and Computer Programming](https://www.cs.tufts.edu/~nr/cs257/archive/per-martin-lof/constructive-math.pdf) explains very well the rationale for dependent types, and is super super readable - it is awesome when reading stuff firsthand is feasible :)

 ## Practical Aspects of Coq

 ### Small